maruel/sillybot/README.md

         - team:read
         - users:read
         - users:write
-- App Home
+3. App Home
     - Show Tabs, Messages Tab, "Allow users to send Slash commands and messages from the messages tab"
-- Event Subscriptions
+4. Event Subscriptions
     - Enable Events
-    - Subscript to bot events. _This is which events the bots receive.
-This more it receives the more spam it gets._
+    - Subscript to bot events. _This is which events the bot receives.
+This more it receives, the more spam it gets._
         - app_mention
+        - member_joined_channel
         - message.channels
         - message.mpim
-        - member_joined_channel
-- Install App
+5. Install App
     - Install to a workspace you are admin of

 Read more at https://api.slack.com/apis/socket-mode.
 In particular, you cannot